akshaykolte/class_manager/docs/proposals/presentations-slides.md

  4. Syllabus Oriented System
     - Syllabus Tracking for Student and Teacher
-    - One-click access to check Syllabus Progress
+    - One-click access to check Syllabus Progress over various remote branches

- 5. Online Lecture Material and Assignment Submissions
+ 5. Online Lecture Material and Assignment Submissions (work in progress)
     - Access to Lecture Material for every Student
     - Uploading Assignments for individual Student according to individual progress